-Process FAQ Solution Cross-linking and fixation How long should the cells be cross-linked?
-Optimal cross-linking of DNA ensures that the chromatin structure is preserved during the isolation and ChIP procedure.
-Too little cross- linking will result in DNA loss.
-Over cross-linking can result in elevated background and reduced antigen availability.
-The optimal time for cross-linking will vary with cell and tissue type.
+Process FAQ Solution Crosslinking and fixation How long should the cells be crosslinked?
+Optimal crosslinking of DNA ensures that the chromatin structure is preserved during the isolation and ChIP procedure.
+Too little crosslinking will result in DNA loss.
+Too much can result in elevated background and reduced antigen availability.
+The optimal time for crosslinking will vary with cell line.
 Short incubations may improve shearing efficiency whilst over-incubation can cause inhibition, hampering the ChIP assay.
-Cell Lysis How do I ensure cells are completely lysed?
+Cell lysis How do I ensure cells are completely lysed?
 Ensure that adequate Lysis Buffer volume is used for the number of cells being processed.
-Check lysis under a light microscope.
-Ensure that adequate Lysis Buffer volume is used for the weight of the tissue being processed.
+Check Lysis under a light microscope.
+Ensure that adequate Lysis buffer volume is used for the weight of the tissue being processed.
 During the two lysis steps (Hypotonic and Lysis Buffer) make sure the cells do not settle at the bottom of the tube by flicking the tube every few minutes to ensure efficient cell lysis.
 How do I prevent protein degradation?
 Add protease inhibitors to the chromatin at the appropriate step.
 Proteases can degrade proteins crosslinked to the DNA, resulting in less efficient IP.
 If protein degradation is a problem, 1 μ I PIC can be added to the ice-cold PBS before collecting the cells for chromatin extraction.
 Ensure that chromatin extraction steps are performed at 4°C and always keep the samples on ice when processing.
-Why is the Lysis and/or ChIP-seq Elution Buffer cloudy?
-The Lysis and ChIP-seq Elution Buffers contain detergents which precipitate at 4°C. Warm the buffer to 37°C in a water bath for 30 minutes or until fully redissolved.
-Return to room temperature before use.
-Cell type What cell types have been validated for use with this protocol?
+Why is the Lysis and/or Elution Buffer cloudy?
 This protocol has been optimised for both adherent/suspension cells and fresh/frozen tissue, careful planning for chromatin collection from different sources needs to be optimised by the user.
-If using FFPE tissue, refer to Chromatrap® FFPE ChIP protocol.
 The key requirement of working with tissue samples is to obtain a unicellular starting suspension before proceeding with any sonication steps.
-More stringent grinding and sonication steps to disaggregate the cells may be required if working with yeasts or plant tissues.
+More stringent grinding and sonication steps to disaggregate the cells may be required of working with yeasts or plant tissues.
+Cell type What cell types have been validated for use with this protocol?
+Adherent human cancer cell-lines have been used to validate this ChIP-seq protocol.
+Other cell types may require optimisation.